 Donington Park Noise Limits

-To take your car or bike on track, the vehicle must comply with the noise restrictions that are in place.
-For track days at Donington Park there is usually no standard static test, only a drive-by.
+To take your car or bike on the track, the vehicle must comply with the noise restrictions that are in place.
+For track days at Donington Park, there is usually no standard static test, only a drive-by.
 The drive-by noise limit is usually 98dB(A) but occasionally there will be a 'noisy' event where the limit is raised to 108dB(A).

 At the centre of the UK, Donington Park is a major international Grand Prix class motor racing venue that hosts both track day and driving experience events.
 The Donnington Park circuit dates from 1931 when Fred Craner, a garage owner from Derby and amateur motorcycle racer, persuaded a local farmer to allow motorcycle racing on roads around his estate.
-In 1939 the army requisitioned the site and racing did not restart until 1977 after acquisition of the land by Tom Wheatcroft, another local businessman.
+In 1939 the army requisitioned the site and racing did not restart until 1977 after the acquisition of the land by Tom Wheatcroft, another local businessman.
 The original Melbourne Corner was not in the area acquired in 1971 and the current Melbourne Loop was added in 1985.